fedeotto/tcms/README.md

   3. `parity.ipynb` contains additional visualization and plotting corresponding to electrical conductivity and band gap predictions.

 ### Other usage
 It is also possible to evaluate/fit new machine learning models on available data.
-For example, to fit a new CrabNet model you could simply do via:
+For example, to fit a new CrabNet model on conductivity data you could simply do it via:

 ```git
 python main.py action=fit model=crabnet data=conductivity